HAS-Tools-2023/Course-Materials23/Assignments/Week4_Section1.2_Numpy.md

 3. The python script you wrote to do your homework.
 Just copy this script into the submission folder with the name 'lastname_HWx.py'

+4. A python script that shows your solutions to the in class exercises this week.

 #### Assignment questions
 In addition to providing a summary of the forecast values you picked and why include the following analysis in your homework submission.
 Note that questions 3-5 are the same as last weeks questions, however this time you are expected to calculate your answer using the numpy array rather than lists.